 We usually spend a lot of time trying to inject volume into the roots, but actually flattening the top section of hair looks pretty modern too.
 Simply take the section of hair that falls in line with the ends of your eyebrows and comb it straight back, using plenty of Oribe Superfine Hairspray (£30) and kirby grips to keep it in place.

-With new product innovations, getting a salon-style bouncy blow dry is easier than ever.
-Look for volumising root spray, such as Evo's Root Canal Base Support Spray (£20) to build height.
+With new product innovations, getting a salon-style bouncy blow-dry is easier than ever.
+Look for volumizing root spray, such as Evo's Root Canal Base Support Spray (£20) to build height.
 Then, for the easiest blowout ever, rough-dry hair with a hairdryer as normal, and then go over with Dafni's Hair Straightening Brush (£120), which will give smoothness and bounce to even tightly curled hair without the arm ache.

 The quickest way to update your look is to add an accessory, as proven by the chic hair slides on the models at Versace. & OtherStories always does the best hair accessories, but we also love ASOS's selection of hair slides, too.

-Instead of slicking hair down, why don't you try slicking it back, like the look at Jason Wu?
-It's a hairstyle that works on long hair of all textures and looks great with a super smoky eye or cat-eye flick.
+Instead of slicking hair down, why don't you try slicking it back?
+It's a hairstyle that works on long hair of all textures and looks great with a super smoky eye, a cat-eye flick, or fluttery lashes à la Joan Smalls.

 If you're struggling for time and just want a hairstyle that allows you to get up and go, try the hippy braids from Stella Jean.
 Simply leave your long hair down (whatever texture it is), and while you're on the bus or train to work, you can simply plait a few tiny braids into the front section.
 Multitasking at its finest.